What is procrastinating, not being consistent, or not getting started costing you?

 Why doesn’t everyone do this?

-Ali Schiller is the Founder, Chief Process Designer at Accountability Works
+Ali Schiller Founder, Process Design

 Ali’s background in mechanical engineering gave her a unique appreciation for structure, systems and process design.
 She also experienced what it was like to have a list of projects and deadlines followed by a paycheck.
 What she needed to do to be successful was clear.